HeroGabe34/Tales-of-Series-Cheat-Engine-Stuff/README.md

 Add or remove all items in the game

+Can edit FSC abilities (EX:Add the Steal effect on artes that don't have it)

 Can edit the stats of all weapons/armors/hands/most accessory items

 Can equip the same C. Core to multiple party members via equipment editor

 Change the difficulty value without actually having to earn Very hard/Unknown difficulty.
-(I don't know why you would want to do Unknown on your very first run through?)

 Edit grade and grade shop options (only available after you beat the game at least once and can only access it in the grade shop menu)